Happy New Year, hockey fans.

 We don’t know what 2020 will bring, but we do know it’s coming in hot with plenty of speculation about the future of this year’s biggest crop of soon-to-be unrestricted free agents.

-Here’s a look at the top UFAs-to-be of 2020, which we’ll continue to update over the course of 2019-20 as the season — and all the rumours and reports that come with it — continues.
+Here’s an updated (and re-ranked) look at the top 20 pending UFAs of 2020, which we’ll continue to update as the season — and all the rumours and reports that come with it — continues.

 1. Taylor Hall, LW, Arizona Coyotes

 Taylor Hall Trade Watch is so last year.
 Now, as he settles into his new home on the Arizona Coyotes’ top line after being dealt from the Devils to the desert in December, the question shifts to this: Will he stay?

 Hall’s agent, Darren Ferris, told The Athletic’s Craig Morgan it’s “absolutely a possibility” Hall sees a future with Arizona.

 “Now you get a chance to have him in there, have him get an idea of what it’s like to be in Arizona, and I have the feeling with the way Hallsy approaches things that he will really like Arizona and the lifestyle there,” Ferris told Morgan.
 “He is going to see that, ‘This might be a place where I can play for a while.’”

 While it hasn’t all been smooth sailing since Hall’s arrival – Arizona has gone 3-4 since Hall joined – the union feels like a good fit so far and chemistry begins to show.
 Hall set up the game-winner in his Coyotes debut, got another helper one game later and then scored his first goal with his new team in his third game with them.
 He’s got two goals and two assists through seven games as Arizona tries to re-capture the top spot in the Pacific Division.

 The only thing more startling than seeing Alex Ovechkin put on another team’s sweater would be Nicklas Backstrom doing the same.